Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 The landlord will invite you to visit the apartment (the *Besichtigung*).
 It might be a private visit (just you), or an open visit (many other people).

+Do not go to mass viewings.
+They are a waste of time.[^20]

 You can usually apply for the apartment during your visit.

 ### What to bring to the visit

-If you want to get the apartment, come prepared.
-Bring all your documents with you.
+To get the apartment, **come prepared**.
+Bring a copy of all your documents with you.
 If you like the apartment, you can apply during the visit.

 ![Berlin apartment documents](/illustrations/berlin-apartment-documents.png)